European Night of the Museums

 Some of the best accommodation on the Riviera is to be found around St Paul de Vence.
 From delightful and charming B&B's where you can immerse yourself in French Provençal country life to luxury spa resorts where they will make you feel like royalty in your very own château.
 And all with wonderful views down to the coast and the sea.

-Located on a quiet street just one block away from the stunning French Riviera, the 1-bedroom Artistic Riviera 7E Sweet Inn vacation apartment offers a stylish, romantic abode in one of Juan les Pin’s best areas.
+Located on a quiet street just one block away from the stunning French Riviera, the Charming and Cosy 1D Sweet Inn vacation studio offers a stylish, romantic abode in one of Juan les Pin’s best areas.

 Located on a quiet street just one block away from the stunning French Riviera, the 1-bedroom Lovely Riviera 3F Sweet Inn vacation apartment offers a stylish and comfortable abode in one of Juan les Pin’s best areas.